wp-plugins/simple-links/readme.txt

 * Removed the wp-options table from the tables to be updated.

 == Upgrade Notice ==

+= 1.5 -
+This Version will automatically keep email addresses intact when switch to a subdomain like www

 = 1.3 =
 This Version will allow you to switch to www without having to run it twice